makrai/notes/jackendoff90-sem-struct.md

 ## 1.2 First Principles of I-Conceptual Knowledge 11

 * a finite set of
-  * mental primitives and a finite set of
+  * mental primitives and
-  * principles of mental combination that
+  * principles of mental combination
   * these two sets together
     * the grammar of sentential concepts
     * describe the set of possible I-concepts expressed by sentences